CDCgov/MaRS/docs/index.md

 4. While samples are incubating, thaw EPM on ice and thaw indices at room temperature.

-5. After incubation, remove from thermal cycler, quick spin the plate, remove microseal, and transfer the 60 µL sample volumes to a new MIDI plate, and place on a magnet for 3 minutes until solution is clear (or until beads form a tight pellet).
+5. After incubation, remove from thermal cycler, quick spin the plate, remove microseal, and transfer the 60 µL sample volumes to a new 96‐well U-Shaped-Bottom Microplate, and place on a magnet for 3 minutes until solution is clear (or until beads form a tight pellet).

 6. Using a multichannel pipette set at 100 µL, remove and discard supernatant.